fish-shell/fish-shell/doc_src/language.rst

 Variable scope
 ^^^^^^^^^^^^^^

-There are three kinds of variables in fish: universal, global and local variables.
+There are four kinds of variables in fish: universal, global, function and local variables.

 - Universal variables are shared between all fish sessions a user is running on one computer.
 - Global variables are specific to the current fish session, and will never be erased unless explicitly requested by using ``set -e``.
+- Function variables are specific to the currently executing function.
+They are erased ("go out of scope") when the current function ends.
-- Local variables are specific to the current fish session, and associated with a specific block of commands, and automatically erased when a specific block goes out of scope.
+- Local variables are specific to the current block of commands, and automatically erased when a specific block goes out of scope.
 A block of commands is a series of commands that begins with one of the commands ``for``, ``while`` , ``if``, ``function``, ``begin`` or ``switch``, and ends with the command ``end``.
-- Function-local variables are the same as local variables outside of one of these blocks.
-They go out of scope when the current function ends.
+Outside of a block, this is the same as the function scope.

-Variables can be explicitly set to be universal with the ``-U`` or ``--universal`` switch, global with ``-g`` or ``--global``, local to the current block with ``-l`` or ``--local``, or local to the current function with ``-f`` or ``--function``.
+Variables can be explicitly set to be universal with the ``-U`` or ``--universal`` switch, global with ``-g`` or ``--global``, function-scoped with ``-f`` or ``--function`` and local to the current block with ``-l`` or ``--local``.
 The scoping rules when creating or updating a variable are:

 - When a scope is explicitly given, it will be used.
 If a variable of the same name exists in a different scope, that variable will not be changed.

 - When no scope is given, but a variable of that name exists, the variable of the smallest scope will be modified.
 The scope will not be changed.

-- As a special case, when no scope is given and no variable has been defined the variable will belong to the scope of the currently executing *function*.
-This is different from the ``--local`` flag, which would make the variable local to the current *block*.
-Outside of a function, it is global, unlike with explicit function-scope.
+- When no scope is given and no variable of that name exists, the variable is created in function scope if inside a function, or global scope if no function is executing.

 There can be many variables with the same name, but different scopes.
 When you :ref:`use a variable <expand-variable>`, the smallest scoped variable of that name will be used.
 If a local variable exists, it will be used instead of the global or universal variable of the same name.